Interfaith Organizing Initiative

 What is the Interfaith Organizing Initiative (IOI) Table?

-as a collective effort of committed denominations and religious bodies, congregation-based organizing networks, and funders with
+a collective effort of committed denominations and religious bodies, congregation-based organizing networks, and funders with two

 1. deepening the institutional and congregational capacities of our faith traditions to be more powerfully engaged in public life for the

 sake of justice and on behalf of all that God is creating; and

 2. developing processes and capacities for building power requisite to win on justice issues at the national level

 Read the founding statement of the IOI Working Table, and a brief history of early IOI activities and accomplishments.

 Check out the IOI Gold Standard to advance congregation based organizing within your faith body.

 The IOI is working to equip and encourage denominational leadership teams in the task of deepening the institutional and